JoeAndrew/macrofusion-1/README.md

-# Fork of Macrofusion
+# Fork of MacroFusion

-This is a fork of Macrofusion 0.7.4.
+This is a fork of [MacroFusion 0.7.4](https://sourceforge.net/projects/macrofusion/).
 Honours go to author Dariusz Duma.

 Intentions of this fork:
  - Fix a GTK incompatibility bug. (done)
- - Update `enfuse` options to recent syntax.
+ - Update `enfuse` options to recent syntax. (done)
+ - Allow floating values for some options.
+ - Fix some GTk warnings.

 # Original README